 Ages 5 to 12 Years

 The PlayBooster® playground structure, the original post-and-clamp system, combines exciting ground-level components with climbing events and overhead activities for kids ages 5 to 12.
 The PlayBooster family includes the interconnected cables of Netplex®, the contemporary Vibe®, the nature-inspired Tree House and the double-decker PlayOdyssey® Tower.

 Product Categories featured in this Playground

 Freestanding Play events add fun and excitement to new and existing playgrounds!
 Revitalize your current playground or create a playground design that’s completely unique using Freestanding Play components for kids ages 2 to 5 and 5 to 12.

-Landscape Structures' SkyWays® division based in Dallas, Texas, is dedicated to shade products.
+Landscape Structures' SkyWays® division based in Dallas, Texas, is dedicated to shade structures.

 Choose from two types of shade products that provide cool and reliable shade for any play, rest and activity: SkyWays offer the largest break from the sun, and CoolToppers® connect to our PlayBooster® playstructures.
 Designed to block up to 97 percent of the sun's harmful UV rays and keep playground temperatures up to 30 degrees cooler.

 Play Styles featured in this Playground

 We can help you create playground designs unique to your community!
 Everything in our custom design process is driven by your goals and ideas.
 Together, we’ll create a destination playground that’s as individual as your imagination!

 We believe all kids are created equal.
 That’s why we create play environments using inclusive playground equipment that welcome kids and families of all abilities to learn, play and grow together.
 Our playgrounds feature activities that are age and developmentally appropriate, sensory stimulating and universally designed.